qzhou0/-Lonely-Island-2/README.md

 Perhaps the great number of trials and great matrices with great intervals has limited room to encounter irregularities that many groups have found and posted in the QAF.

-Analysis of raw data (concise explanations of conclusions drawn.)
-Explicit mention of any results you *cannot* explain.